Senior Improvement Advisor

 - A Master’s degree within two (2) years of hire date.

-- Black Belt Certification by an industry recognized program and CPHQ certification.
+- Black Belt Certification by an industry recognized program

 - A minimum of five (5) years’ experience in planning, implementation and evaluation of an improvement program is required, preferably in an healthcare or industrial field utilizing the Toyota Production System methodology, and project management skills.